Search

 2018

-Round 1: England 2 votes, Netherlands/Belgium 4 votes, Spain/Portugal 7 votes and Russia 9 votes (as no absolute majority was reached, the candidate with least amount of votes, England, was eliminated)
+Round 1: England 2 votes, Netherlands/Belgium 4 votes, Spain/Portugal 7 votes, and Russia 9 votes (since no absolute majority was obtained, the candidate with the fewest votes, England, was eliminated)

-Round 2: Netherlands/Belgium 2 votes, Spain/Portugal 7 votes and Russia 13 votes (Russia obtained an absolute majority)
+Round 2: Netherlands/Belgium 2 votes, Spain/Portugal 7 votes, and Russia 13 votes (Russia achieved an absolute majority)

 2022